OmarEfat/OmarEfat.github.io/README.md

 ## Purpose

-#### The purpose of this tutorial is to show how to host your resume on Github using one of the static generator available like [Jekyll](https://jekyllrb.com/).
+#### The purpose of this tutorial is to show how to host your resume on Github using one of the static generators available like [Jekyll](https://jekyllrb.com/).

 #### Main goals:
 1. Using markdown for writing your resume
-2. Using Jekyll for building your static website
+2. Using Jekyll for building your static
 3. Using GitHub to host your static website

 ## Prerequisites

-### There are few prerequisites needed before you start
+### There are a few prerequisites needed before you start

 ##### 1. GitHub account
    - [Click here to know how to create an account in GitHub](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account)